vbrabandt2005/Just-Some-Stuff/README.md

 A set of Random Stuff written in Python.

 My Casio FX-CG50 can run small Python programs and I thought I could program some stuff to make my life easier.

+Stuff:

+* A simple Temperature Converter written in Python